-We all want good value for money but choosing your estate agent based on price only needs to be carefully considered.
+We all want good value for money but choosing your estate and letting agent based on price only needs to be carefully considered.
 It’s not all about fees, it’s about the service too.
-Interview at least 2 or 3 estate agents.
+Interview at least two or three estate agents.
 Ask them what you get for that price, compare and choose which works best for you.
 Estate agents can offer different services for the same price.

 1. DO YOU OFFER AN EASY EXIT CONTRACT WITHOUT CANCELLATION FEES IF I AM NOT ENTIRELY SATISFIED WITH YOUR SERVICE?